mdoradocode/DBMS_CS457/PA2/Readme.txt

 I use many global variables to help keep track of what database, file, and command is being worked with.

 PA2 Design Document Questions:
-Tuples are stored, seperated by commas, in rows within a csv file.
+Tuples are stored, separated by commas, in rows within a csv file.
 The header or attributes will always be the first row in the file.
 Every row below that represents a tuple in the order in which they are inserted.

 The implementations of the following methods for this project are defined as such:
-INSERT: This takes a tuple in, as a list of arguements from the user and then appends them to the end of the table that is selected
+INSERT: This takes a tuple in, as a list of arguments from the user and then appends them to the end of the table that is selected
 MODIFY: This takes in a table to look at, an attribute to search for, and an attribute to replace once the previous one is found.
 It writes all of the tuples to a new temp file, modifying tuples that match the search criteria, and then it creates a new version of the original file and writes the new data there.
 DELETE: This takes in a table to look at, an attribute to search for.
 It writes all the non matching attributes and writes them to a temp file and then writes the temp file back to the original problem
 SELECT: This does a special version of the rest of the code.
 It takes in arguments until it reaches 'from'.
-It then calculates the table and the type of arguement as well as the parameters using the relative position of 'from'
+It then calculates the table and the type of arguments as well as the parameters using the relative position of 'from'

 **--EXECUTION AND COMPILE INSTRUCTIONS:--**
-Open the file location such that you see a directory filled with "mdorado_pa2.py", "PA2_test.sql", and "PA2.pdf" in your terminal or command prompt
+Open the file location such that you see a directory filled with "mdorado_pa2.py" and "PA2_test.sql" in your terminal or command prompt

+Make sure the test script labeled “PA2_test.sql” is in the same dir as the python file

-type "python3.9 mdorado_pa2.py" and press enter
+type "python mdorado_pa2.py" and press enter, this will run the test file and give the correct output.

-You will be met with a screen that says "Enter Command:"

-From here you can begin to enter in the commands from the file named PA2_test.sql

-**NOTES FOR TEST COMMANDS:
-All commands must be entered in one line, seperated by spaces.
-Example: update Product set price = 14.99 where name = 'Gizmo';

-For the purpose of table creation and modification, the table names are case sensitive.
-Example: 'Product' and 'product' are seperate tables